ad-ant/AI-meeting-summarizer/README.md

 1. Reads one audio file from `data/input`
 2. Transcribes speech with faster-whisper
 3. Splits transcript into chunks
-4. Summarizes chunks with Ollama (Llama 3.2)
+4. Summarizes each chunk with Ollama (Llama 3.2)
-5. Saves final summary
+5. Merges chunk summaries into one coherent summary
 6. Tries to extract action items and save them to markdown

 ## Why I built it